domalb/spresheecomplaun/README.md

 To enable easy debugger attachment, sscl.exe can be paused at start  using '-p' argument, e.g. :

 `sscl.exe C:\book1.xlsx C:\book2.xlsx -p`

+## Related project

+[Excomp](https://githubusercontent.com/kniklas/excomp) Excel compare script - batch file that allows execution of Excel 2013 SPREADSHEETCOMPARE tool from command line with two files as arguments.
+SSCL was inpired from Excomp, but with some improuvements (Office folder detection, filenames quotes, debuggable)